Westy21/File-Transfer-test/README.md

-# FileDonwnloadUpload
+# FileTransfere Server and Server Manager
-A file transfer program.
+A file transfer program. that allows the creation of multiple file server nodes for storing and sharing files.